How are personal injury claims funded?

 No Win, No Fee

 A No Win, No Fee agreement, otherwise known as a ‘conditional fee’ agreement, is an arrangement between you (the client) and your solicitor when making a legal claim.
-Simply put it means that should your claim be unsuccessful, you will not be liable to pay the fees for your solicitor’s services.
-You will only pay legal fees if your claim is successful, which is typically a percentage of the compensation amount obtained.
+Simply put it means that should your claim be unsuccessful, you will not be liable to pay the fees for your solicitor’s services (as long as you have co-operated and followed their advice).
+You will only pay legal fees if your claim is successful.

 Legal Expenses Insurance